Snugglez/menma-brooch-fix/README.md

 # menma-brooch-fix
-simple mod to line up the bloodpact brooch skill with the debuff
+simple mod to line up all brooches with the debuff